liiam-dsouza/shaping-tomorrows-intelligence/README.md

 ## What You’ll Need
 - Docker Desktop
+- Claude Code Desktop
+- Node.js version 18.10 or newer
+- npm (comes with Node.js) or pnpm

+## Docker MCP
+1. Load up Docker Desktop navigate over to the `MCP Toolkit` option on the left panel.
+2. Once in the MCP Toolkit area, go over to the `Clients` tab.
+3. Look down in the list until you find the client for the Claude Desktop app, and click the blue 'connect' button next to it.
+4. Go to the `Catalogue` page and install MCP servers for the tools you want to use (Each server has its own slightly different config).

+---

 ## n8n Agents

 ### Installing and Running n8n Locally

 n8n is a powerful workflow automation tool that can be run locally on your machine.
 This guide covers installation using npm or pnpm.

-### Prerequisites

-- Node.js version 18.10 or newer
-- npm (comes with Node.js) or pnpm

 ### Installation